livegnik/2way-poc-design/02-architecture/00-architecture-overview.md

 All rejections propagate to the originator (local caller or peer).
 Log Manager captures failures, State Manager records peer rejections, and no hidden fallback paths exist.

+### 8.11 Configuration and policy reload flow

+Administrative configuration changes enter through Config Manager, are validated against the schema registry, and are published as immutable snapshots only after prepare/commit acknowledgements from dependent managers.
+Any veto or validation failure leaves the prior snapshot intact and forces a fail-closed posture until remediation.

+### 8.12 Health signal and readiness flow

+Managers emit heartbeat and threshold signals to Health Manager, which aggregates readiness and liveness, publishes transitions to Log Manager and Event Manager, and gates admissions through DoS Guard policy.
+Missing or invalid signals degrade readiness without mutating state.

+### 8.13 Audit and diagnostics flow

+Operational, audit, and security records are emitted through Log Manager, optionally bridged as high-level events.
+Audit and security records never bypass ACL controls, and failures in mandatory sinks surface as explicit readiness degradation rather than silent loss.

 ## 9. Guarantees and invariants

 * All persistent state is representable as graph objects governed by schema and ACL rules.